- All Topics

 - Buyer's Guide

 In a paper machine drying section the lubrication system has been the cause of many bearing failures over the years.
 There are five major factors that influence bearing failures on drying cylinder bearings which continue to happen in the industry today.
-Highlighted below are the key factors and the solutions to minimise these failures.
+Highlighted below are the key factors and the solutions to minimize these failures.
 It is vitally important to understand each one.

 The main cause of oxidation comes from the oil being exposed to high temperatures.
 As it passes through the bearing its lubricating temperatures can be as high as 120°C depending on the machine speed and steam inlet temperature.
 Temperatures rarely get the chance to cool much as there is a permanent oil bath level, maintained by the height of the bearing oil outlet pipe, to prevent catastrophic bearing failures if the oil flow is blocked for any reason.